Click on the button to load the content from www.googletagmanager.com.

 Trimester 1

-You will begin your learning journey with us by developing fundamental 2D and 3D skills that will underpin your practice and specialisation through your studies and beyond.
+Your learning journey begins with you developing fundamental 2D and 3D skills that will provide a framework for your studies and future career.

-‘2D Fundamentals’ is the first element to be explored in the Game Art and Animation award.
-It looks at the basics of classical drawing and digital imaging for the creation of 2D assets, introducing you to the workflows and pipelines required.
-You will also receive a grounding in the conventions of academic writing, and the concepts of intellectual property and copyright in the creative industries.
+In this module, you’ll explore the basics of classical drawing and digital imaging for the creation of 2D assets, along with associated workflows and pipelines.
+You’ll also learn the conventions of academic writing, and how the concepts of intellectual property and copyright impact the creative industries.

 Topics include: